psfblair/ConwayLife3D/README.md

 /* 5766 life has gliders like 2d 2333 life */
 /* There are no known gliders for 5655 or 6767 so the others may be better */
 ```

+The current version of the game uses 4555.
+In the future I may make the rule configurable.